 9 A stallion may not be used as a sire until 2 years of age (see B16)

-10 Progeny may only be registered from a stallion or colt in possession of a Dartmoor Pony Society Stallion Licence at time
+10 Progeny may only be registered from a stallion or colt in possession of a Dartmoor Pony Society Stallion License at the

-of covering, otherwise the progeny will be registered in Section X .
+time of covering, otherwise the progeny will be registered in Section X.

 11 Every application for registration of a foal must be accompanied by a Service Certificate signed by the keeper of the stallion.